 Air pollution linked to depression and suicidal thoughts in children

 Cole Brokamp of Cincinnati Children’s Hospital conducted a study which suggests that short-term rises in air pollution have been associated with worse symptoms among children with mental health issues such as depression and suicidal thoughts.
-There is a greater increase among children in poverty with suicidal thoughts doubled and a 39% increase for anxiety.
-Research suggests that particle pollution causes inflammation in the brain and spinal cord which may in turn trigger anxiety and other cognitive behaviours.
+There is a greater increase among children in poverty, with suicidal thoughts doubled and a 39% increase in anxiety.
+Research suggests that particle pollution causes inflammation in the brain and spinal cord which may in turn, trigger anxiety and other cognitive behaviours.

 Air pollution and heart problems